cpmech/russell/russell_ode/README.md

 This is a system of two ODEs, well explained in Reference # 1.
 This problem is solved with the DoPri8 method (it has a hybrid error estimator of 5th and 3rd order; see Reference # 1).

+This example also shows how to enable the *dense output*.

 See the code [brusselator_ode_dopri8.rs](https://github.com/cpmech/russell/tree/main/russell_ode/examples/brusselator_ode_dopri8.rs); reproduced below (without the plotting commands):

 ```rust